angulardart/site-angulardart/src/angular/guide/security.md

   The browser automatically sends the `example-bank.com` cookies (including the authentication cookie) with this request.

-  If the `example-bank.com` server lacks XSRF protection, it can't tell the difference between a legitimate request from the application and the forged request from `evil.com`.
+  If the `example-bank.com` server lacks XSRF protection, it can't tell the difference between a legitimate request from the app and the forged request from `evil.com`.

-  To prevent this, the application must ensure that a user request originates from the real application, not from a different site.
+  To prevent this, the app must ensure that a user request originates from the real app, not from a different site.
   The server and client must cooperate to thwart this attack.

-  In a common anti-XSRF technique, the application server sends a randomly generated authentication token in a cookie.
+  In a common anti-XSRF technique, the app server sends a randomly generated authentication token in a cookie.
   The client code reads the cookie and adds a custom request header with the token in all subsequent requests.
   The server compares the received cookie value to the request header value and rejects the request if the values are missing or don't match.

   This technique is effective because all browsers implement the _same origin policy_.
 Only code from the website on which cookies are set can read the cookies from that site and set custom headers on requests to that site.
-  That means only your application can read this cookie token and set the custom header.
+  That means only your app can read this cookie token and set the custom header.
 The malicious code on `evil.com` can't.

   Angular's `http` has built-in support for the client-side half of this technique in its `XSRFStrategy`.
   The default `CookieXSRFStrategy` is turned on automatically.